 Instructor and program coordinator

-- DBA in progress, emphasis in Organizational Change, Baker College (all but dissertation complete)
+- Doctorate in Business Administration (emphasis in Organizational Change), Baker College (all but dissertation complete)

 - Master of Arts in Organizational Behavior and Management, University of Phoenix